nayaabh/react-broadcast-channel/README.md

 # React Broadcast Channel

-A simple React hook that allows you to broadcast messages between components, tabs, iframes and windows.
-It can be used to share state across different parts of an application or between different windows.
-It can be used to share low-latency data without the need for polling or server-side communication.
+A lightweight, intuitive, and scalable library for broadcasting messages between components, tabs, iframes, and windows.
+It empowers developers to share low-latency data and states effortlessly across different parts of an application or between multiple windows, using simple react hooks.

 > It uses `BroadcastChannel API` under the hood.

+## Key Features

+- **Low-Latency Data Sharing**: Share data instantly between components, tabs, iframes, and windows without polling or server-side communication.
+- **Cross-Windows Messaging**: Send messages between components, tabs, iframes, and windows seamlessly.
+- **Effortless State Management**: Manage state changes across your application with our intuitive `useBroadcastState` hook.

 ## Installation